Logiqx/aws-cli/README.md

 This image has been created to satisfy the following requirements:

-- Based off an official Python image on Alpine Linux - Python 3.9 + Alpine 3.10
+- Use official Python base images - Alpine and Debian (slim)
-- Uses a specific release of the AWS CLI - 1.16.299
+- Use specific release of the AWS CLI
-- Avoids using the root user - uid=1000(aws) gid=1000(aws)
+- Avoid running as the root user